13 Simple Hacks to Dramatically Lower Your Healthcare & Childcare Costs

 Since people with high-deductible health plans could face more out-of-pocket costs due to the higher deductibles, the government provides tax incentives to motivate people to save for those expenses (in 2018, up to $6,900 for a family or $3,450 for an individual).

 HSA account holders can contribute pre-tax dollars to the account and can then withdraw money from the account, tax-free, when paying for qualified medical expenses.

 An HSA is the best (pardon my bias) retirement account there is!
 In a nutshell, the contributions go in tax-free, grow tax-free, and can come out tax-free before retirement age as long as they are used for qualified medical expenses.
-After retirement age (currently set at 66 years and two months of age), the account can be used much like a traditional IRA, except it can always be used for a qualified medical expense.
+After retirement age, the account can be used much like a traditional IRA, except it can always be used for a qualified medical expense.

 If you want to learn more about the Ultimate Retirement Account, check out the Mad Fientist Ultimate Retirement blog post.